Architecture Studios for Kids and Families in Gowanus

-Summer Studios 2026
+Summer Studios

-Ten week-long architecture and design programs where young creators explore real building types, learn hands-on model-making skills, and contribute to collaborative worlds.
+Our Summer Studios are week-long architecture and design programs where young creators explore real building types, learn hands-on model-making skills, and contribute to collaborative worlds.

 Each week introduces a new architectural theme — from townhouses to skyscrapers, cabins to cosmic habitats — and teaches drawing, drafting, and building techniques.
 Campers sketch, build, explore materials, learn architectural history, and enjoy outdoor time.
 Extended Day offers additional time for independent making.